Oakmark Global Fund: Third Quarter 2017

 We were fairly active in the quarter, initiating positions in four equities while eliminating two holdings.
 Beginning with the purchases alphabetically, Axis Bank is the Fund’s first holding ever to be domiciled in India.
 Axis is the third-largest private sector bank in India in terms of assets and deposits.
 We believe the country’s strong economic growth, coupled with low financial penetration, should result in attractive long-term growth rates for the Indian banking sector.
 Moreover, private sector banks are well-positioned to benefit from this growth since India’s public sector banks face considerable obstacles, including bureaucratic priorities, low capital levels and meager investments in technology.
 The public sector banks currently possess a market share of about 70%, and we expect the private banks’ recent share gains to accelerate in the years to come.
 Axis’ diversified business (45% retail, 40% corporate, 15% SME (small- and medium-sized enterprises)) and strong distribution platform make it well-positioned to capture new business as it leverages its recent infrastructure spending.
 The company’s profitability should also improve meaningfully once credit costs normalize, and its excellent deposit franchise and relatively strong balance sheet should help fund growth while protecting against any unforeseen asset quality issues.
 Axis trades at a meaningful discount to our estimated intrinsic value, and we are taking advantage of its short-term price weakness to initiate a position.

 Next on the new purchase list (and probably far better known), General Electric (GE) makes its first-ever appearance in the Global Fund.
-In contrast to the U.S. stock market indices, GE’s share price has been weak this year, and we believe that this decline is far more than what is warranted.
+In contrast to the U.S. stock market indexes, GE’s share price has been weak this year, and we believe that this decline is far more than what is warranted.
 Appointed this summer, new CEO John Flannery will present to the investing community in November, and many expect that he will announce a “reset” in which he establishes a new (and lower) base for the company’s earnings.
 Although we agree that this is likely, we believe that the current stock price already reflects this expectation.
 GE has many positive attributes.
 It is composed of a portfolio of high-returning, dominant businesses, many of which generate recurring maintenance revenue (e.g., service contracts for jet engines).
 We believe that the company’s aviation and health care businesses are especially desirable, and they constitute more than half of our estimate of intrinsic value for the company.
 We expect Flannery to cut costs aggressively, which should also improve earnings.

 Liberty Global is a European-based cable company with leading positions in the U.K. and Ireland, Germany, Belgium and Switzerland.
 Liberty is a significant beneficiary of the long-term structural growth in data consumption.
 Moreover, Liberty’s competitively advantaged network, which offers a clear speed advantage over the incumbent telco operators, provides the company with a strong competitive position that should lead to attractive incremental profitability.
 Liberty’s management team has proven to be adept operators while chairman (and fellow shareholder) John Malone is an outstanding capital allocator.
 We find Liberty’s valuation to be quite compelling; its shares trade at a significant discount to both our fundamentally driven intrinsic value as well as recent private market transactions.